What does a character designer do?

 - Adhering to production schedules

-Character Designers must excel in taking direction, visualizing from abstract concepts and communicating their ideas.
-They produce the initial designs and set the tone for key imagery within a film or game.
+Character designers must excel in taking direction, visualizing from abstract concepts, and communicating their ideas.
+They produce the initial designs and set the tone for key imagery within a film or video game.

 - Strong drawing skills, with a specialization in character design

 - Ability to draw in a variety of styles

 - Knowledge of anatomy and zoology, costuming, physical settings, and history-related references associated with a character

 - Solid awareness of facial expression, pose, posture, gesture, and movement

 - Visual storytelling skills